Pimzino/file-length-lint/README.md

 * `fileLengthLint.respectGitignore`: Respect .gitignore files when scanning for files to lint (default: true)
 * `fileLengthLint.realtimeScanningEnabled`: Enable real-time scanning of files in the workspace (default: true)
 * `fileLengthLint.customQuickFixMessage`: Custom message to append to the diagnostic and quick fix suggestion (default: "").
 For example: "Please consider refactoring this file according to our team guidelines."
 This message will appear in the Problems panel, in the quick fix suggestion, and in the information message when using the quick fix.
+* `fileLengthLint.measurementType`: Measurement type to use for file length linting. 'lines' counts the number of lines in a file, 'tokens' estimates the number of tokens that would be used by an LLM (using the approximation of 4 characters ≈ 1 token).
+* `fileLengthLint.maxTokens`: Maximum number of tokens allowed in a file before showing a lint error (only used when measurementType is set to 'tokens').
+For LLMs, approximately 4 characters ≈ 1 token.
+* `fileLengthLint.languageSpecificMaxTokens`: Language-specific maximum token counts.
+Overrides the global maxTokens setting for specified languages (only used when measurementType is set to 'tokens').
+For LLMs, approximately 4 characters ≈ 1 token.

 ## Why Use This Extension?